General Retirement Information

-If you are considering retiring in 2012 or 2013, you are encouraged to explore how the money purchase factor change may affect you.
+If you are considering retiring in fiscal year 2016, you are encouraged to explore how the money purchase factor change may affect you.

-It is estimated that the monthly annuity benefit paid from the Money Purchase will be reduced on average by 7% to 8%, if retirement is deferred until after the new factors take effect.
-SURS estimates that active participants can recover this monthly reduction by delaying retirement for approximately 10 to 11 months, due to the additional contributions and interest that would be added.
-Inactive participants would need to delay retirement for approximately 12 to 14 months, since only interest would be added.
+It is estimated that the monthly annuity benefit paid from the Money Purchase will be reduced on average by 6% to 7%, if retirement is deferred until after the new factors take effect.
+SURS estimates that active participants can recover this monthly reduction by delaying retirement for approximately 9 months, due to the additional contributions and interest that would be added.
+Inactive participants would need to delay retirement for approximately 11 months, since only interest would be added.

 Click here for more information.

 SURS has produced a new fact booklet which shares information about the various retirement plans and tiers, funding history, state funding, and projections.

 For updated information on pension reform, NIU has shared its website with other universities.

 If you are eligible to retire within the next four years, you may schedule a one-on-one session with a SURS counselor.
 To schedule a counseling session, call 1-800-275-7877.

 SURS also conducts annual seminars for members considering retirement.
 These one-day sessions are held in Champaign and cover a broad range of topics.